NolanSmith0/Optiver_Full_code/README.md

 ## Feature enigineering

-About feature enigneering, I will explain my features one by one, but before all of this, you can check my EDA notebook and data part of the competition to have a basic of understanding of the dataset and its columns:
+About feature enigneering, I will explain my features one by one, but before all of this, you can check my EDA notebook and data part of the competition to have a basic understanding of the dataset and its columns:

 - [My notebook for EDA](https://www.kaggle.com/code/nolansmith/eda-part1-missing-values)